-In spite of all these fateful events, Euler remained mathematically as active as ever, if not more.
-Indeed, about half of his scientific output was published, or originated, during this second St. Petersburg period, among which his two "bestsellers", the Letters to a German princess and the Algebra.
-Naturally, he could not have done it without good secretarial and technical help, which he received among others from Niklaus Fuss, a compatriot from Basel and grandson-in-law of Euler, and from Euler's own son, Johann Albrecht.
+In spite of all these fateful events, Euler remained mathematically as active as ever, if not more so.
+Indeed, about half of his scientific output was published, or originated, during this second St. Petersburg period, among which his two "bestsellers," Letters to a German Princess and Algebra.
+Naturally, he could not have done it without good secretarial and technical help, which he received from, among others, Niklaus Fuss, a compatriot from Basel and future grandson-in-law of Euler, and Euler's own son, Johann Albrecht.
 The latter, by now secretary of the Academy, also acted as the protocolist of the Academy sessions, over which Euler, as the oldest member of the Academy, had to preside.

-Figure 8: Euler 1778
+Fig. 8 Euler, 1778.

-The high esteem in which Euler was held at the Academy and at the Court is touchingly revealed by a passage in the memoirs of the Countess Dashkova, a directress of the Academy appointed by the Empress.
+The high esteem in which Euler was held at the Academy and at court is touchingly revealed by a passage in the memoirs of the Countess Dashkova, a directress of the Academy appointed by the empress.
 She recounts the first time she accompanied the old Euler to one of the sessions of the Academy, probably Euler's last.
 Before the session started, a prominent professor and State Councilor as a matter of course claimed the chair of honor, next to the director's chair.
 The countess then turned to Euler and said: "Please be seated wherever you want; the seat you select will of course become the first of all."

 Leonhard Euler died from a stroke on September 18, 1783 while playing with one of his grandchildren.
-Formulae that he had written down on two of his large slates describing the mathematics underlying the spectacular balloon flight undertaken on June 5, 1783 by the brothers Montgolfier in Paris, were found on the day of his death.
-Worked out and prepared for publication by Euler's son Johann Albrecht, they became the last article of Euler; it appeared in the 1784 volume of the Mémoires.
+Formulae that he had written down on two of his large slates describing the mathematics underlying the spectacular balloon flight undertaken on June 5, 1783, by the brothers Montgolfier in Paris were found on the day of his death.
+Worked out and prepared for publication by his son, Johann Albrecht, they became the last article of Euler; it appeared in the 1784 volume of the Mémoires.
 A stream of memoirs, however, all queued up at the presses of the Academy, were still to be published for nearly fifty years after Euler's death.

-3 His Work

-In the face of the enormous volume of Euler's writings, we content ourselves with briefly identifying his principal works, and then select, and describe in some more detail, a few of Euler's prominent results in order to convey a flavor of his work and some of its characteristic features.
+3. His Works.
+In the face of the enormous volume of Euler's writings, we content ourselves with briefly identifying his principal works, and then select, and describe in more detail, a few of Euler's prominent results in order to convey a flavor of his work and some of its characteristic features.
 The papers will be cited by their Eneström-Index numbers (E-numbers).

-3.1 The period in Basel

-During the relatively short time of Euler's creative activity in Basel, he published two papers (E1, E3) in the Acta Eruditorum (Leipzig), one on isochronous curves, the other on so-called "reciprocal" curves, both influenced by Johann Bernoulli, and the work on the Paris Academy prize question (E4).
-The major work of this period is probably his Dissertatio physica de sono (E2), which he submitted in support of his application to the physics chair at the University of Basel and had it printed 1727 in Basel.
+3.1.
+The Period in Basel.
+During the relatively short time of Euler's creative activity in Basel, he published two papers (E1, E3) in the Acta Eruditorum (Leipzig), one on isochronous curves, the other on so-called reciprocal curves, both influenced by Johann Bernoulli, and the work on the Paris Academy prize question (E4).
+The major work of this period is probably his Dissertatio physica de sono (E2), which he submitted in support of his application to the physics chair at the University of Basel and had printed in 1727 in Basel.
 In it, Euler discusses the nature and propagation of sound, in particular the speed of sound, and also the generation of sound by musical instruments.
-Some of this work is preliminary and has been revisited by Euler in his Tentamen (cf. §3.2.1) and, thirty years later, in several memoirs (E305-E307).
+Some of this work is preliminary and has been revisited by Euler in his Tentamen (cf. section 3.2.1) and, thirty years later, in several memoirs (E305-E307).